rob-murray/ui-message-queue/README.md

 ## Contributions

 Please use the GitHub pull-request mechanism to submit contributions.

-Please end the coffeescript source and then compile to js - Do not edit ui-message-queue.js!!
+Please edit the coffeescript source and then compile to js - Do not edit ui-message-queue.js!!

 Simply compile with "coffee -c ui-message-queue.coffee"